Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Introduction

-Recently, some semiparametric approaches have been proposed for nonignorable nonresponses. \citet{tang03} proposed a maximum pseudolikelihood estimator that does not require specification of the response mechanism, and a distinct condition is used to identify each model. \citet{zhao15_2} extended the method of \citet{tang03} to generalized linear models, and their method does not require assumptions about the response model. \citet{fitzmaurice05} and \citet{skrondal14} proposed protective estimators that do not require specification of the response mechanism, but the application of this approach is limited to situations in which $Y$ is binary. \citet{kim11_2} proposed a semiparametric method for estimating $E(Y)$ using a parametric response model, but a validation sample is required in order to estimate the parameters in the response model. \citet{tang14} used the method of empirical likelihood to extend the method of \citet{kim11_2} to estimate more-general parameters.
-In \citet{tang16}, the method of \citet{qin02} was used to construct a $n^{1/2}$-consistent estimator without a validation sample. \citet{morikawa16} used the kernel regression estimator to remove the parametric model assumption on model (i), $y \mid \bm{x}, r=1$. \citet{chang08} and \citet{wang14} considered a generalized method of moments (GMM) estimator that uses only a response model, but their method is generally less efficient than the likelihood-based one.
-Recently, \citet{shao16} proposed a semiparametric inverse propensity weighting method using the nonresponse instrumental variable assumption of \citet{wang14}. \citet{miao16_2} considered doubly robust estimators under a nonignorable nonresponse.
-Their estimator has consistency and asymptotic normality, if the conditional odds ratio model is true and if either the baseline outcome density model or the baseline response model is true.
-Thus, we note that in general, the doubly robust estimators require that two out of the three models be correctly specified.
+Recently, several semiparametric approaches have been proposed for nonignorable nonresponses. \citet{ma03} studied identification and parameter estimation for binary study variables. \citet{tang03} also considered model identification using an instrumental variable and proposed a maximum pseudo likelihood estimator that does not require model specification of the response mechanism. \citet{dhau10} also used the same instrumental variable assumption and considered a regression analysis using the nonparametric propensity score model. \citet{zhao15} extended the method of \citet{tang03} and relaxed the condition on the instrumental variable, which is called nonresponse instrumental variable \citep{wang14}. \citet{fitzmaurice05} and \citet{skrondal14} proposed protective estimators that do not require a model for the response mechanism, but the application of this approach is limited to situations in which $Y$ is binary.
+In the meantime, \citet{kim11_2} proposed a semiparametric method for estimating $E(Y)$ using a semiparametric response model, but a validation sample is required in order to estimate the parameters in the response mechanism. \citet{tang14} used the method of empirical likelihood to extend the method of \citet{kim11_2} to estimate more general parameters.
+In \citet{zhao17}, the method of \citet{qin02} was used to construct a $n^{1/2}$-consistent estimator without a validation sample. \citet{morikawa17} used the kernel regression estimator to remove the parametric model assumption on model (i) $[y \mid x, r=1]$. \citet{chang08} and \citet{wang14} considered a generalized method of moments (GMM) estimator that uses the response model assumption only, but their method is generally lacking in efficiency.
+Recently, \citet{shao16} proposed a semiparametric inverse propensity weighting method using the nonresponse instrumental variable (NIV) assumption of \citet{wang14}.
+However, the above papers do not address efficiency of their semiparametric estimation methods.
+Furthermore, the NIV assumption is difficult to verify from the sample.
+Developing an optimal semiparametric estimator and a test procedure for model idenitification under NMAR are important research topics in missing data analysis.